 Read more about driving rules for illegal aliens in Nevada.

-Just be sure not to ignore the charge.
-Otherwise, the judge will issue a bench warrant for your arrest after the first missed court appearance or fine payment deadline.
+If you ignore the charge and neglect to hire local counsel, the judge will issue a bench warrant for your arrest after the first missed court appearance or fine payment deadline.

 Carson City 555 Wright Way Carson City, NV 89711 8a-5p M-F | Get Map (775) 684-4368 | Elko 3920 E. Idaho Street Elko, NV 89801 8a-5p M-F | Get Map (877) 368-7828 |